 Background Image for Header:

-West Virginia University (WVU) fosters a research environment that promotes the respect for the rights and welfare of individuals recruited for, or participating in, research conducted by or under the auspices of WVU.
+West Virginia University fosters a research environment that promotes the respect for the rights and welfare of individuals recruited for, or participating in, research conducted by or under the auspices of WVU.
 In the review and conduct of research, actions by WVU will be guided by the principles (i.e., respect for persons, beneficence, and justice) set forth in the Ethical Principles and Guidelines for the Protection of Human Subjects of Research (often referred to as the Belmont Report).
 The actions of WVU will also conform to all applicable federal, state, and local laws and regulations.
-In order to fulfill this policy, WVU has established a Human Research Protections Program (HRPP) within the Office of Research Integrity and Compliance (ORIC).
+In order to fulfill this policy, WVU has established a human research protections program within the WVU Office of Human Research Protections.

 - To safeguard and promote the health and welfare of human research subjects by ensuring that their rights, safety and well-being are protected;